yoshito-ishiki-math/math-python-portfolio/README.md

 The purpose of this project is to explore mathematical thinking through code, and to practice solving problems using clean and efficient algorithms.

+This project is not something I work on intensively or regularly.
+But at some moments, especially when I feel unsure or restless,
+working on these problems brings me a quiet sense of clarity and peace.

 ## Contents

 - Solutions to Project Euler problems (so far: #1–#17, #20, #25, #29, #35, #40, #48, #97, #120)